TheCodeByDeepak/Divine-Classes/README.md

-# Divine-Classes
+# Divine Classes
-This repository is for Divine Classes Websit
+This repository is for Divine Classes Website